jonathanrichardl/Backend-Takeaway-Jonathan_Richard/README.md

 # Backend Takeaway
-Update 14/09/2021 : Redis support added for all GET requests.
+Update 14/09/2021 : Redis support added for all GET requests, my latest test log is supplied at the main page

 Written fully by Jonathan Richard.
 Database used : mysql, additional go packages:
 ### 1. github.com/go-sql-driver/mysql